WDscholia/scholia/CONTRIBUTING.rst

 -------

 Rudimentary testing and code style checking are implemented via `tox`.
-Before committing please run the following code in the main directory, as pull requests which give `tox` errors are not directly merged:
+Before committing, please run the following code in the main directory, as pull requests which give `tox` errors are not directly merged:

 .. code:: shell